dankamongmen/notcurses/USAGE.md

 * an optional resize callback,
 * a name (used only for debugging).

-If opaque, a `cell` on a higher `ncplane` completely obstructs a corresponding `cell` from a lower `ncplane` from being seen.
+If opaque, a `nccell` on a higher `ncplane` completely obstructs a corresponding `cell` from a lower `ncplane` from being seen.
 An `ncplane` corresponds loosely to an [NCURSES Panel](https://invisible-island.net/ncurses/ncurses-intro.html#panels), but is the primary drawing surface of notcurses—there is no object